 Start dates for various fellowships are negotiable and applications are considered year-round.

-Applications should be made to the Clinical Director at ClinicalDirector2@mail.nih.gov or directly to specific faculty listed for each sub-specialty.
+Alternately, applications can be sent to the Clinical Director at firstname.lastname@example.org or directly to specific faculty listed for each sub-specialty for initial consideration, followed by submission of a formal application as outlined above in Step 1.
 To foster cross-disciplinary research, additional positions will be funded through the Office of the Clinical Director.
 In their communication, applicants are encouraged to include a cover letter stating their area of interest and long-term career goals, their CV and names of references.
-In addition, the movement disorders fellowship participates in the SF Match.
+In addition, the movement disorders program participates in the SF Match.

 Applicants with a strong commitment to a research career are encouraged to apply.